PhantomCracker/web-scrapper/README.md

 ## Roadmap

+- optimize the time it takes to run over all the websites
 - retry failed domains a number of times (1-3 times)
 - add config file for concurency and other global variables like social media
 - try HTTP and WWW variations too